fonta-rh/two-node-toolbox-tnf/deploy/openshift-clusters/README.md

 To shut down and clean up the deployed environment:

+- From the deploy directory, run `make clean` for standard cleanup or `make full-clean` for complete cleanup
-- Run the command `ansible-playbook clean.yml -i inventory.ini`.
+- Alternatively, you can run the ansible playbook directly: `ansible-playbook clean.yml -i inventory.ini`

 After cleaning up, you can re-create the deployment using a different payload image if desired.